assaabloy-ppi/salt-channel/files/v2-notes-1.md

-Frans Lundberg, 2017-01-10
+Frans Lundberg, 2017-01-31

 v2-notes.md
 ===========

-Some notes on Salt Channel v2 -- a possible new version of the protocol.
+Some notes on Salt Channel v2 -- a proposed new version of the protocol.

 Protocol